Why do we need laboratory testing for bacterial infections?

 Skin samples for bacterial testing

-- Dry sterile cotton-tip swab rubbed on the suspicious skin site, eg blistered or dry skin lesions or pustules
+- A dry sterile cotton-tip swab is rubbed on the suspicious skin site, for example, blistered or dry skin lesions or pustules.

-- Moist swab taken from a mucosal surface, such as inside the mouth
+- A moist swab is taken from a mucosal surface, such as inside the mouth.

-- Skin biopsy: a small sample of skin removed under local anaesthetic.
+- A skin biopsy: a small sample of skin removed under local anaesthetic.